denis1stomin/okeears/README.md

 (You can use the OKR information in other O365-integrated systems.
 You can use OneNote mobile app on your phone)
 * GDPR compliant :) since OneDrive/OneNote is used as a backend solution.
 * Okeears is hosted in Azure as static web site.
-* All the source code is open-source!
+* All the code is open-source!

 ## Application permissions

-Okeears needs you to provide a number of Azure AD `on-behalf-of` permissions.
+Okeears needs you to provide a number of Azure AD `on-behalf-of` or delegated permissions.
 You can easily revoke application permissions any time on https://portal.office.com/account/#apps.

 * `Read all OneNote notebooks that you can access`